×

 What states grow potatoes?

-Nowadays, potatoes are grown in almost every region in the United States ⎼ over 38 states grow potatoes.
+Nowadays, potatoes are grown in almost every region in the United States—more than 38 states grow potatoes.
 Since 2000, over one million acres of potatoes have been planted and harvested each year.

 Fun Potato History Fact